isacdaavid/phd_thesis_markdown/source/10_chapter_2_previous_research.md

 ## For automatic emotion identification

-The affective priming paradigm [@klauer-musch-2003] is known to produce an effect on reaction times or accuracy for subsequent identification of congruent emotions, thereby reflecting variability in the processes leading to affect recognition [@de-houwer-2009].
-Many lines of evidence help extrapolate this fact into the notion that affect identification can undergo an automatic/preattentional mode:
+The affective priming paradigm [@klauer-musch-2003] is known to improve reaction times or accuracy for subsequent identification of identical emotions, thereby reflecting variability in the processes leading to affect recognition [@de-houwer-2009].
+Many lines of evidence help extrapolate this fact into the notion that affect perception can undergo an automatic/preattentional mode:

 - Because affective priming occurs only under short stimulus onset asynchrony (_SOA_) times[^soa] (300 ms or less), it has been